We are committed to protecting your personal information.

 Protecting personal information and being transparent about how we use it is important to us.
 It is core to how we build and maintain trust in our work: the trust people place in us when they approach us for advice and support, and the trust placed in us by people involved in resourcing and delivering our work, including donors, volunteers, funders, partners, employees, suppliers and other stakeholders.

 This statement explains how we gather and use personal information, depending on your relationship with BLNSS and how the personal information is stored and transmitted.
+Personal data is subject to the legal safeguards specified in the Data Protection Act 2018 (DPA 2018).
+BLNSS Ltd is a data controller and is responsible for processing personal information about you.
 For more information on data protection and your rights as an individual, see https://ico.org.uk/

 When you interact with BLNSS, we will communicate how we collect and work with your personal information in various ways.
 Such communications are underpinned by this privacy statement.
 We want to make it easy for you to find out more, and for you to exercise your rights.